☼ Tattoo Aftercare ☼

 How do I remove Derm Shield?

-I highly advise taking a warm shower before attempting to remove the protective bandage to loosen the adhesive.
-In any case, you'll want to remove the bandage pulling with the grain of your hair starting from the corner.
-Do not pull upwards.
+Start by taking a warm shower to loosen the adhesive.
+You'll want to remove the bandage pulling with the grain of your hair starting from the corner.
+Do not pull upwards if you can help it.
 If you feel any pain while removing the bandage (especially around softer areas), give yourself a breather and try holding your skin taught to mitigate the pulling sensation.
 As soon as the bandage is off, gently wash the area under an indirect stream with warm water and mild/unscented soap.
 Pat dry with a clean paper towel.
 Apply a thin layer of unscented lotion/balm as needed.

 General Healing Practices